 Click on any tile to get more detailed information on each component like vulnerabilities, code issues, anti-patterns, and duplication.

 What Does the Blueprint Show?

-The Heatmap can be accessed from the top navigation bar by clicking the Blueprint tab:
+The blueprint can be accessed from the top navigation bar by clicking the Blueprint tab:

-Clicking on it will bring you to the Heatmap page, which shows the main components of your repository.
+Clicking on it will bring you to the Blueprint page, which shows the main components of your repository.
 Each component is represented as a rectangle, where the size of the rectangle stands for the size (lines of code) of this component, and the colour represents the rating.
 The name of the component, as well as its rating on the rating scale, can be seen by hovering your mouse over the rectangles.

 Use of Blueprint

-The heatmap can be used for two things:
+The blueprint can be used for two things:

 1. Understanding the overall quality of your software.

 2. Identifying components to investigate further

-The slider at the left side of the Heatmap can be used to highlight the specific components that fall under the different ratings.
+The slider at the left side of the blueprint can be used to highlight the specific components that fall under the different ratings.